Senior GN&C Engineering Specialist

 If building the infrastructure to connect 2 million schools is something you would like to make happen, then joining OneWeb may be a great personal and career move.
 We can provide an intellectually challenging workplace and fast growing opportunity with a clear purpose.
 Come join the team that is making affordable communication ubiquitous on a global scale.

-OneWeb is looking for a Senior GN&C Engineering to join our team and support this unique mission.
-The GN&C Engineer will ensure sound technical execution of the design, assembly, integration and test of the spacecraft GN&C/AOCS subsystem and related flight software during the production phase of the program.
+OneWeb is looking for a Senior GN&C/Software Engineer to join our team and support this unique mission.
+The GN&C/Software Engineer will ensure sound technical execution of the assembly, integration, test, production, and operations of OneWeb’s first generation satellite program as well as supporting the requirements definition and design of follow-on, advanced satellite efforts.

-- Provide general system engineering and integration support in all areas with emphasis on the satellite GNC, AOCS, and Flight Software; including development and verification of requirements, specifications, interfaces, and technical oversite support
+- Provide general system engineering and integration support in all areas with emphasis on the satellite GNC, AOCS, and Flight Software; including development and verification of requirements, specifications, interfaces, and analysis tools.

-- Provide GN&C/AOCS expertise to spacecraft operations team during In-Orbit Test phase and to aid in subsystem relate anomaly investigations
+- Provide GN&C/AOCS expertise to spacecraft operations team during the launch and early operations (LEOP) and In-Orbit Test phases.

-- Travel required to Toulouse, France and Merrit Island, Florida (~25% time)
+- Travel required to Toulouse, France and Merritt Island, Florida (~25% time).

 Essential Knowledge & Skills

-- Relevant engineering degree, preferably with a focus in controls engineering
+- Relevant engineering degree, preferably with a focus in controls or digital electronics

 - Proven experience in several of following relevant domains: